The 2024 CASE Workshop will be held in person April 14-17, 2024, in Washington, DC.

 We define "limited experience" as someone who has not worked in science policy or had comparable extracurricular experience in science policy.
 We would prefer to have attendees who will learn from the CASE workshop, rather than those who have enough knowledge already that they could teach the workshop.

 The AAAS Office of Government Relations will fund up to four AAAS student members to attend the workshop.
-Each year, students who are AAAS members may apply for one of these AAAS-sponsored slots through the office's student application.
-AAAS will cover all travel costs (transportation, lodging and the registration fee) for these four selected students to attend the CASE workshop.
+Each year, students who are AAAS members in good standing may apply for one of these AAAS-sponsored slots through the office's student application.
+AAAS will cover all travel costs (transportation, lodging, and registration fee) for these selected students to attend the CASE workshop.

 Note: The application for AAAS sponsored support is highly competitive.
 We recommend that you also ask your university or scientific/engineering society if they plan to send students to the workshop.
-The current list of sponsoring institutions for the 2020 workshop may be found at the bottom of this page.
+View the list of 2023 CASE Workshop sponsoring institutions here.

-U.S.-based universities and scientific/engineering societies can sponsor between 1-4 students to attend the CASE workshop each year.
+U.S.-based universities and scientific/engineering societies can sponsor students to attend the CASE workshop each year.

 To be eligible for sponsorship, a student must be affiliated (a student member or student in good standing) with that institution and be selected to participate by that institution.
 Universities and societies that sponsor students to the workshop are responsible for selecting their own students.
 AAAS is not responsible for the application and selection process of other sponsoring universities or professional societies.